This page looks at some issues of people who stammer appearing in court. There is a separate short page on prisons and the youth justice system.

 The court overturned a Northern Irish industrial tribunal decision because the tribunal had not made appropriate adjustments for the claimant’s Asperger’s Syndrome.
 The tribunal should have paid attention to the Equal Treatment Bench Book.
 An early ‘ground rules’ case management session should have been convened to meet the specific challenges of his condition.

 Rackham v NHS Professionals, Employment Appeal Tribunal (EAT), 2015

 The EAT held that employment tribunals are under an obligation to make reasonable adjustments to accommodate disabled claimants.
 However sufficient adjustments had been made in the present case.
 An expert report might be appropriate on what adjustments are required.
-By way of general guidance, the EAT said (a) courts should focus on adjustments tailored to the individual claimant (individuals have different needs) rather than adopting a generic approach for those with a particular disability, (b) courts should not normally second-guess decisions of the individual, and (c) an initial ‘ground rules hearing’ on adjustments should be considered, though the results of that are not set in stone.
+By way of general guidance, the EAT said (a) courts should focus on adjustments tailored to the individual claimant (individuals have different needs) rather than adopting a generic approach for those with a particular disability, (b) courts should not normally second-guess decisions of the individual, and (c) the EAT suggested that in an appropriate case an initial hearing on adjustments similar to a ‘ground rules hearing’ might be held, though the results of that are not set in stone.

 In the matter of Horan EqLR 473